Skip to content

 4.5" is usually the starting point.

-5 Inch Door Closer
+5 Inch Door Hinges

 5" hinges are selected when the door weight moves into the heavier commercial category.